YangKeao/rfcs/text/2020-11-09-chaos-mesh-workflow.md

 variables provided by the engine to use in the `when` expression, such as `stdout`, `stderr`...

+We will provide something like "Downward API" that makes users' processes could see status of workflow.
+So users could make any conditions based on workflow status.

 Combining `Parallel` and `Serial` can provide a powerful expression in task combination.
 However, as it can only represent series-parallel graph, it's still a subset of `dag`.